 - When a device transfers data to all devices on the same network, it is referred to as limited broadcasting.

-- Information directly sends to all the devices on another network.
+- Information is directly sent to all the devices on another network.